View on GitHub

 /metadata Endpoint

 Fetch from, search, filter or query metadata record(s).
+Four modes of operation are available:

 NOTE: Only idem-potent read operations are permitted in custom queries.